Lenz-K/setup-script/README.md

 # About
-This repository consists of an interactive script to set up a fresh install of Linux.
+This repository consists of an interactive script to easily install basic software modules and configure a freshly installed Linux.
 So far it only supports Ubuntu Linux.

 # Instructions
 Download the script: